 Select a product and click on the Where to Buy button.
 In the Where to Buy section, you will see a list of retailers who carry Euri Lighting products.

-Euri Lighting has several Energy Star products in development and will be available in summer 2015.
+Euri Lighting has several Energy Star products.

 - Euri Lighting – LED Desk Lamps = 1 Year Limited Warranty

 - Euri Lighting – LED Filament Bulbs = 2 Year Limited Warranty